SableRaf/WacomForProcessing/README.md

 # Wacom For Processing

-This is an example project showing how to capture the data from a Wacom tablet in Processing.
-We are using Osculator (Mac only) to grab the data from the Wacom driver.
+This is an example project showing how to get the data from a Wacom tablet and use it in Processing.

+## How it works

+We are using Osculator (Mac only) to grab the data from the Wacom driver and send it via OSC to a Processing sketch.

 Note: it is possible to use a tablet in Processing directly but this method provides access to the raw data from the driver which is more precise.